 The most popular day trip from the state capital is Kanyakumari.
 Famous for the Vivekananda Rock Memorial and a giant statue of the poet Thiruvalluvar.
 My recommendation is you should visit Kanyakumari.
 It is important that you stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 seas, namely the Bay of Bengal, the Indian Ocean & the Arabian Sea.

 There are many package tours available from the state capital to visit Kanyakumari.
 They also cover Padmanabapuram Palace and Koyikkal Palace en route.
 You can also drive on your own.

 How to explore Trivandrum tourist places

 Beaches are always great to spend some quality time and relax.
-The Shankumugham beach is 6-8 KM’s from Padmanabhswamy Temple.
-Kovalam beach is approximately 14-16 KM’s away.
+The Shankumugham beach is 6-8 KM from Padmanabhswamy Temple.
+Kovalam Beach is approximately 14-16 km away.
 Varkala beach is 50 KM’s away.
-The city buses and auto rickshaws are the easiest, economical way to reach these destinations.
+The city buses and auto rickshaws are the easiest, most economical way to reach these destinations.

-Do let us know which are your favorite amongst these.
+Do let us know which is your favorite among these.